 For more of my top recommendations, read our complete guide to the best Crossfit supplements.

-o Creatine
+Creatine

-In CrossFit, where you’re performing a variety of high-intensity movements from weightlifting to gymnastics, this supplement is key.
+In CrossFit, where you’re performing a variety of high-intensity movements from weightlifting to gymnastics, a creatine supplement is key.
 There’s nothing fancy about it: find a simple, cheap, honest brand that provides creatine monohydrate at a good price.

-o Beta-Alanine
+Beta-Alanine

-9. Barbell Pad
+9. Barbell pad

 If you want to get good at CrossFit, you have to have powerful hips.
 Strong glutes aren’t just for show – they’re a key part of the force-production engine that is the knee-hip extension chain.
 Weak glutes are also a contributing factor in lower back pain and long-term postural problems.

 You need a strong butt – the barbell pad makes this a little easier.
 When shopping, look for something relatively cheap as it’s primarily just a cushion.
-Ensure that it’s made from a high-density foam.
+Ensure that it’s made from high-density foam.
 This will ensure that it’s durable, but also comfortable and not so firm that it will bruise your hips.
 (Read our barbell pad buying guide)

 Final Notes

-This article has been dedicated to figuring out what’s essential, and what’s beneficial.
+CrossFit’s variety is a great way of staying engaged, but it means that you need a corresponding variety of equipment.
 There are a lot of high-quality products on the market that are going to be useful and many of them are down to your individual needs.
 However, we see trends of durability, ease of use, and basic effectiveness popping up again and again.

-These are the very basics, and there’s a reason they’re so important: they determine if it something actually works and they ensure that it’s good enough for CrossFit.
+These are the very basics, and there’s a reason they’re so important: they determine if something actually works and they ensure that it’s good enough for CrossFit.
 If gymnastics makes up 25% of your sport, you don’t need 100% perfect gymnastic gear – especially if it limits your other exercises.

 We’ve said it before and we’ll say it again: CrossFit equipment and training is about being well-prepared for many different things, rather than being perfect at a specific exercise or having cutting-edge tech in any piece of kit.

-Last update on 2021-03-05 UTC -5 / Affiliate links / Images from Amazon Product Advertising API - Details
+Last update on 2024-10-27 UTC -5 / Affiliate links / Images from Amazon Product Advertising API - Details